rda0/ldif-git-backup/README.md

   -R, --no-rm           Do not perform git rm
   -A, --no-add          Do not perform git add
   -C, --no-commit       Do not perform git commit
-  -w, --ldif-wrap       Set if LDIF input is wrapped, this will unwrap any
+  -O, --no-out          Do not write output LDIF file(s) -w, --ldif-wrap       Set if LDIF input is wrapped, this will unwrap any
                         wrapped attributes.
-By default the input LDIF is expected to be unwrapped for optimal performance -v, --verbose         Enable verbose mode
+By default the input LDIF is expected to be unwrapped for optimal performance -1, --ldif-v1         Parse input in LDIFv1 format (Version: 1) as per RFC 2849.
+Comments are ignored, line wrapping is preserved.
+Using this mode is a bit slower than the default mode.
+  --mem                 Read input LDIF to memory first (experimental option) -v, --verbose         Enable verbose mode
   -p, --print-params    Print active parameters and exit -h, --help            Show this help message and exit